Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Choker (MPMM).md

 aliases: ["Choker"]
 ---
 # Choker
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-76, Mordenkainen's Tome of Foes p.
-123*
+76*

 The choker is a subterranean predator far more dangerous than its small size and spindly, rubbery limbs would suggest.